-To help me be more critical and mindful of the bonds I’m forging with individual students, I’ve decided to write letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I’m forging in and out of the classroom, I write anonymous letters to some of my current and former students.
 This is the 5th post in the series.

 This letter is a few weeks overdue.
 I apologize.

 We had some really enjoyable and unforgettable interactions this year, K. I don’t know where else to start this letter but by commenting on your insatiable curiosity.
 I mean, you are questioning machine.
 I love this.
 I swear, every time we talked or you wrote a Friday Letter, there was always something new and imaginative on your mind.
 And your hunger for knowledge was equaled by your thirst for answers.
 Whenever an open question lingered too long in your mind, you got antsy.
 You needed answers so bad that it made me feel guilty for being so appreciative of good questions.
 More often than not, you found the answers you sought.
 This passion for learning was exciting for me to be around.

 We talked about so much this year.
 Like, SO much.
 Most of it was pretty random — based on whatever you woke up thinking about.
 A few times this year, though, we landed on the topic of formal schooling.
 You have strong, unwavering feelings about it and I loved going down this path with you.

 You shared that, in your experiences, schools work to deteriorate the hearts and minds of young people.
 You mentioned that there is little creativity in classrooms these days.
 That “learning” is never the goal.
 Instead, over the course of their time in school, students just get better at satisfying the needs and wants of their teachers.
 Students are just jumping through hoops; students follow rigid essay structures and memorize stale formulas to determine x, but are never asked to find themselves.
 The school system strips away individuality and replaces it with conformity.
 Characterized by many as a “model” student, you offered yourself up as an example of this epidemic.